tomhiggins/BishBashBosh/README.md

  - Listening and Controling the Audio Stream is the same as for the other code, see Above
    - Be good to yourself, see the  **How do I change the deafult password** section Above

  **NB** For those with large collections of music the playlists may take a moment or three to load on the Control web page.
-Giv it time, it is working hard for your pleasure.
+Give it time, it is working hard for your pleasure.